Endogenous Coalition Formation in Policy Debates: Introduction

-First, as actors in a complex policy process face substantial uncertainty and risk, they learn from other actors by utilizing bonding relationships \citep{berardo2010self, berardo2014bridging, berardo2016understanding}.
-Coalitions are formed and maintained by learning policy beliefs from actors who demonstrated a very similar profile of policy beliefs in the past.
-This extends the ``risk hypothesis'' from the literature on collaborative governance \citep{berardo2010self, berardo2014bridging, berardo2016understanding} to the case of belief formation and coalition formation.
-Actors infer their adjacent coalition members by observing the policy debate and learn from actors with strongly similar beliefs.
-We call this mechanism \emph{positive reciprocity} and provide micro-level evidence for its strong role in shaping coalition formation.
+First, as actors in a complex policy process face substantial uncertainty and risk over adopting the right policy beliefs, they learn from other actors by utilizing \emph{bonding} relationships.
+Bonding in this context means that actors infer who their adjacent coalition members are by observing the policy debate, and they learn from those actors who hold strongly similar beliefs.
+Bonding in policy debates serves as a heuristic to minimize the risk of adopting the wrong policy beliefs.
+This extends the ``risk hypothesis'' from the literature on collaborative governance and policy networks \citep{berardo2010self, berardo2014bridging, berardo2016understanding} to the case of belief formation and coalition formation.
+We provide micro-level evidence for the role of bonding over beliefs in shaping coalition formation.

 Second, in addition to these strong belief ties, actors learn beliefs through weak ties.
-For this to happen, two conditions must be satisfied: if an actor observes that many other actors expressed a certain policy belief \emph{and} if many of these other actors had at least a minimal degree of belief congruence with the focal actor around other issues, this signals to the actor that the policy belief in question is ideologically compatible and worth adopting.
-Thus, actors not only seek bonding relationships through positive reciprocity; actors also actively seek to adopt innovative beliefs that are compatible with their remaining preference profile through bridging relationships \citep{berardo2010self}.
-Coalition formation therefore builds on trust in familiar actors on the one hand and on trust in the congruence of their own belief system coupled with the transitivity of other actors' belief systems on the other hand.
-However, bridging across coalitions is contingent on minimizing the risk of adopting incompatible policy beliefs by only considering actors with a minimal level of trust through previous belief congruence.
-We call this second mechanism \emph{innovation learning}.
+For this to happen, two conditions must be satisfied: If an actor observes that many other actors expressed a certain policy belief in the recent policy debate \emph{and} if many of these other actors had at least a minimal degree of belief congruence with the focal actor around other issues, this signals to the actor that the policy belief in question is ideologically compatible and worth adopting.
+Thus, actors not only seek strong bonding relationships; they also actively seek to adopt innovative beliefs that are compatible with their remaining preference profile through \emph{bridging} relationships.
+The notion of bridging is known from the literature on collaborative governance, where actors form coordination ties with actors outside their trusted circles to explore opportunities in the wider policy network \citep{berardo2010self, berardo2014bridging, berardo2016understanding}.
+Applied to the context of policy debates, learning through bridging serves to explore candidate beliefs held by the wider network of actors, potentially in an opposing coalition, while requiring at least minimal past belief congruence with those from whom these beliefs are adopted.
+The distinction between bonding and bridging speaks to the often-documented decision dilemma between exploitation and exploration \citep{cohen2007should}: While bonding embodies exploitation, or a search in the local belief neighbourhood, bridging embodies exploration by considering potentially compatible beliefs outside one's coalition.